 10:00am – 4:00pm local time

-Waverley Amateur Radio Society is proud to announce the second edition of this unique contest which aims to bring amateurs together on Sydney’s world-famous harbour and its historic ferry service.
+For the third consecutive year the Waverley Amateur Radio Society (WARS) is sponsoring this floating field day and contest which aims to bring amateurs together on Sydney’s world-famous harbour and its historic ferry service.

-A scoring system will encourage operators to visit as many wharves and travel on as many ferries as possible in a six-hour period.
+The scoring system encourages operators to visit as many wharves and travel on as many ferries as possible in a six-hour period.
 See the Contest Rules page.

-As points will be claimed per location/contact rather than by distance and with no advantage for high power or digital modes, all classes of licensees including Foundation, can compete equally.
+As points will be claimed by location rather than by distance and with no advantage for high power or digital modes, all classes of licensees including Foundation, can compete equally.

-There will be a number of awards for achieving goals such as Worked All Ferries, as well as for the highest points.
+There are a number of awards for achieving goals such as Worked All Ferries, as well as for the highest number of contacts made.

-Home and mobile operators will also be able to take part by contacting amateurs riding the ferries or by activating wharves.
+Home and mobile operators can also take part by contacting amateurs riding the ferries or by activating wharves.

-With a maximum Sunday fare, using the NSW Transport Opal card, of $2.50 for the whole day, the contest is likely to be an enjoyable day out in our fabulous harbour city!
+For a maximum Sunday fare of $2.60 using the NSW Transport Opal card, you can enjoy a full day of fun and radio in our fabulous harbour city!